AtheneUSA/demo-book-service/README.md

-# FastAPI Template
+# Demo Book Service

-This repository serves as a demo for several Python libraries and design best practices.
+This repository serves as a demo for several Python libraries and design best practices as part of Athene Advance 2021.

 ## Features